Mars0617/BotsCryOut/README.md

 ## Database Structure

-My main scruture in an ER diagram, which is labeled "ER Diagram".
+My main scructure is an ER diagram, which is labeled "ER Diagram".
 I have provided a script along with it that contain notes on the keys, and the cardinalities of the data.

 ## Sample Data
 The sample data has been included in the "Table Data" folder, containing 14 rows of sample data for each table.